Amitparikh1/CADS_DataScienceWorkshop/README.md

 If you don't want to fill in the blanks, you can click on "Intro_To_DataScience_Workshop.ipynb" to view the filled in code.
 If you have any questions please let me know or reference the filled in code!

+# What is CADS?
+Carolina Analytics & Data Science (CADS) is concerned with providing students interested in Data Science opportunities to grow personally, intellectually, professionally, and socially among a support network of students, professors, and professionals.
+This mission is to be accomplished through events, including a speaker series from industry professionals, data case competition, workshops, and investigating and analyzing University and community data to drive community-based projects and solutions.

+For more information visit our website here: https://carolinadata.unc.edu/